Product added to your enquiry

 The free space of any item cannot be overlapped with the impact area or free space of any other piece of equipment.

 There is an exception to the impact area shown above.
-Carousel and swing impact areas cannot be overlapped by any other impact area.
+Swing impact areas cannot be overlapped by any other impact area.